 Prime Time for Famous Attractions

 Fall colors and comfortable temps make Williamsburg’s iconic attractions even more scenic and enjoyable.
-Stroll the cobblestone streets of Colonial Williamsburg in autumn to see the stately Governor’s Palace, Colonial homes, taverns, trade shops, and other sites dotted with trees transforming into vibrant reds, oranges, and yellows.
+Stroll the storied streets of Colonial Williamsburg in autumn to see the stately Governor’s Palace, Colonial homes, taverns, trade shops, and other sites dotted with trees transforming into vibrant reds, oranges, and yellows.

 Memorial Church at Historic Jamestowne

-Then journey back to America’s earliest chapters in Historic Jamestowne, original site of the first permanent English settlement in America, and Jamestown Settlement, where the 17th century comes to life with interactive exhibits, a re-created Powhatan Village, and life-size replicas of the ships that brought settlers to Jamestown.
+Then journey back to America’s earliest chapters in Historic Jamestowne, the original site of the first permanent English settlement in America, and Jamestown Settlement, where the 17th century comes to life with interactive exhibits, a re-created Powhatan Village, and life-size replicas of the ships that brought settlers to Jamestown.
 Nearby in historic Yorktown, discover riverfront shops and restaurants, a charming historic area, and the sacred ground of Yorktown Battlefield, where America’s independence was won.

 For exhilarating thrills, ride the record-breaking roller coasters of Busch Gardens® Williamsburg.
 Family-friendly rides, shows, and seasonal events promise spirited fall fun.